-On March 13, 1997, before the Supreme Court ruling in Gebser, OCR issued a policy guidance addressing the institutional liability of school districts for harassment of students by teachers or other students.
-That policy states that a school district or other funded educational agency may be liable under Title IX if the institution knew. or should have known, that a student was being subjected to hostile environment sexual harassment by other students and fails to take appropriate corrective action.
-For quid pro quo harassment of a student by a teacher or other employee-involving, for example, use of grading authority to extort sexual favors-a district "will always be liable for even one instance" of abuse, regardless of its actual or constructive knowledge.
+other funded educational agency may be liable under Title IX if the institution knew, or should have known, that a student was being subjected to hostile environment sexual harassment by other students and fails to take appropriate corrective action.
+For guid pro guo harassment of a student by a teacher or other employee-involving. for example, use of grading authority to extort sexual favors-a district "will always be liable for even one instance" of abuse, regardless of its actual or constructive knowledge.
 Liability for a "hostile or abusive educational environment" attaches. according to OCR, if the harassing teacher or employee "reasonably" appeared to act on the school's behalf, i.e. with "apparent authority" or was "aided" in the harassment by reason of "position of authority" with the institution.
-A school district is also liable under the guidance if it fails to take immediate and appropriate steps to remedy known harassment.124 These standards appear to conflict with Gebser and Davis insofar as they would permit finding an institution liable for student harassment based on "constructive knowledge"- that is, what school administrators reasonably should have known - or the "apparent authority" of the alleged harasser, regardless of what they actually knew.
+A school district is also liable under the guidance if it fails to take immediate and appropriate steps to remedy known harassment.
+145 These standards appear to conflict with Gebser and Davis insofar as they would permit finding an institution liable for student harassment based on "constructive knowledge"-that is, what school administrators reasonably should have known - or the "apparent authority" of the alleged harasser, regardless of what they actually knew.